gautamdikshit/gautamdikshit/README.md

 # 💫 Hi!
 I am Dikshit.
-I'm a Computer Engineering student.<br>I'm aspiring to become a Machine Learning Engineer.<br>I'm currently working on some minor ML projects that I can get my hands on.
+I'm a Computer Engineering graduate.<br>I'm aspiring to become a Machine Learning Engineer.<br>I'm currently working on some minor ML projects that I can get my hands on.

 ## 🌐 Socials: